young-tradesman-on-mobile

 Increased costs during construction/reconstruction

-For example, if material, labour, or freight costs increase more than anticipated, this feature can help to ensure you won't face unexpected out-of-pocket expenses.
+This cover accounts for any increase in construction costs during the renovation or rebuilding process, minimising the risk of underinsurance.
+If material, labour or freight costs increase more than anticipated, this feature can help to guard against unexpected out-of-pocket expenses.

 Principal supplied goods